In Honor of Hispanic Heritage Month

-Each of these items represents something significant to their Hispanic culture of origin and we’re proud that they can be found in every Uncle Julio’s.
+The items below offer a small glimpse into Hispanic traditions and culture, and they help set the stage for an authentic experience at Uncle Julio’s.
+Immerse yourself in an atmosphere rich in culture throughout all our restaurants.
 Tap or click the images below to discover their importance.
 And, the next time you visit us, see if you can spot them all.

 This beautiful work of art was painted by the very talented Mexican artist Claudio Limon.
 To see more of his work, visit @claudiolimon on Instagram.